Benjji/cg-data-analysis-1/README.md

     perl -lane  'print "$F[1]\t$F[2]" if $F[1] > 20000000 and $F[1] < 40000000 and $F[0]=~m/CM000685/' < wildtype.sorted.coverage > wildtype.sorted.coverage.filtered
     perl -lane  'print "$F[1]\t$F[2]" if $F[1] > 20000000 and $F[1] < 40000000 and $F[0]=~m/CM000685/' < tumor.sorted.coverage > tumor.sorted.coverage.filtered

+Filtered files may be passed on to read-depth ratio plot generator script.
+We launch it by running the following command:

+    python plotgen.py